Copperweld

 Copperweld is an American company based in Fayetteville, Tennessee, and maintaining a management office in Brentwood, Tennessee.
-Its main products are wire and stranded electrical cable made from its Copperweld brand copper-clad steel ("CCS") or copper-clad aluminium ("CCA").
+Its main products are wire and stranded electrical cable made from its Copperweld brand copper-clad steel ("CCS") or copper-clad aluminum ("CCA").
 In addition to its American operations, Copperweld maintains a production facility in Telford, England, and a distribution hub in Liège, Belgium.

 History

 Beginnings

 A group of engineers (S. E. Bramer, Jacob Roth, F. R. S. Kaplan, Simon Loeb and William Smith, Sr.) in the Pittsburgh industrial town of Rankin, Pennsylvania first created a permanent metallurgical bond between copper and steel in 1915.
 This bond originally was made under a molten weld process.
 Their product, a CCS wire patented under the brand name Copperweld, was soon adopted as an alternative to solid copper wire in many conductor applications, particularly those where copper would be too ductile or would not offer the breaking strength of steel.
 The original use, however, was for watch springs: the copper cladding prevented corrosion.
 The company was founded as the Copper-Clad Steel Company, but in 1924, changed its name to the Copperweld Steel Company.

 In 1927, the company installed itself in a former axe factory in Glassport, Pennsylvania.
 Copperweld Steel went public for the first time in 1929, shortly before the onset of the Great Depression, but its shares were eventually withdrawn.

 The United States government was the company's major client throughout the Depression and World War II, and its patronage is largely responsible for keeping the company solvent in that time of severe economic downturn.
 The company was listed on the New York Curb Exchange in 1937, and on the New York Stock Exchange in 1940.
 It would continue to trade on the NYSE until 1999.

 In 1939, Copperweld would open its second factory in Warren, Ohio, manufacturing steel billets.